ajaysonere/ajaysonere/README.md

 - 🌱 I’m currently grinding Full stack developer

-- 👯 I’m looking to collaborate on Web development
+- 👯 I’m looking to collaborate on Web development project and Internship .

 - 💬 Ask me about Mern Stack and data structure